top of page

 ABOUT

-The show is accompanied by an optional workshop program which teaches creative wellbeing tools and is accompanied by a mental health support worker.
+The show is accompanied by an optional 'Less Alone, More Alive!' workshop program which teaches creative wellbeing tools and is accompanied by a mental health first aider.

 12MarchWEB(49of141)_edited.jpg